Cox rings of surfaces and the anticanonical Iitaka dimension: The structure of the effective cone

 Let $X$ be a projective surface with $q(X)=0$ and $\kappa(-K_X)\geq 0$.
 Observe that in this case, either $K_X$ is numerically trivial, or $X$ is rational by Castelnuovo's rationality criterion~\cite[Thm.~3.4, VI]{bpv}.
 We consider the problem of determining under which hypothesis the effective cone of $X$ is rational polyhedral.

 Let $L_a(X)$ be the component of the closed light cone which contains the ample cone, as in the previous section, and let $E(X)$ be the convex cone generated by the classes of curves in $X$ with negative self-intersection.
-We will adopt the following notation:
+Given a cone $\sigma\subseteq N^1(X)$ we will adopt the following notation: